fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda.md

 weight: 3
 ---

-*This is a new feature getting released in 1.11 and will be enhanced in coming releases*
+*This is a new feature getting released in 1.11 and will be enhanced in coming releases.*

 # Brief Introduction